+Subsequent to December 31, 2011, employer contributions of \$144,277 attributable to the 2011 plan year were credited to participant accounts.
+These contributions were funded in part through utilizing forfeitures of \$20,000 and the remainder of the amount was contributed by the Company in cash and stock, and is therefore presented as a receivable on the statement of net assets as of December 31, 2011.
 Subsequent to December 31, 2010, employer contributions of \$156,735 attributable to the 2010 plan year were credited to participant accounts.
 These contributions were funded in part through utilizing forfeitures of \$25,000 and the remainder of the amount was contributed by the Company in cash and stock, and is therefore presented as a receivable on the statement of net assets as of December 31, 2010.
-Subsequent to December 31, 2009, employer contributions of \$150,707 attributable to the 2009 plan year were credited to participant accounts.
-These contributions were funded in part through utilizing forfeitures of \$100,127 and the remainder of the amount was contributed by the Company in cash, and is therefore presented as a receivable on the statement of net assets as of December 31, 2009.

-Participant Accounts - Each participant's account is credited with the participant's contribution and allocations of (a) the Company's contribution, (b) Plan earnings, and charged with an allocation of administrative expenses as applicable.
+Participant Accounts - Each participant's account is credited with the participant's contributions and allocations of (a) the Company's contributions, (b) Plan earnings, and charged with an allocation of administrative expenses as applicable.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

 Vesting - Participants are immediately vested in their voluntary contributions plus actual earnings thereon.
-If the employee continues to participate under the old program, vesting in the Company matching contributions portion of their accounts plus earnings thereon is based on years of continuous service.
+If the employee participates in the old program, vesting in the Company matching contributions portion of their accounts plus earnings thereon is based on years of continuous service.
 A participant is partially vested after two years and 100% vested after six years of credited service.
-However, full vesting of the employer match under the Plan is preserved for former Aquila, Inc. employees who became employees of KCP&L when GPE acquired Aquila, Inc. effective July 14, 2008.
+However, full vesting of the employer match under the Plan is preserved for former Aquila, Inc. employees who became employees of KCP&L when the Company acquired Aquila, Inc. effective July 14, 2008.
 Employees participating in the new program are immediately vested in the Company matching contributions.
 Participants who retire after age 55, die or become totally or permanently disabled while an employee of the Company are considered 100% vested in the Company matching contributions, regardless of their length of service.